• Skip to primary navigation

 Instructions

-• Cut excess fat from roast if necessary.
+• Cut excess fat from 3 pounds beef rump roast if necessary.

-• Sprinkle salt and pepper all over roast and press into sides.
+• Sprinkle 1 teaspoon salt and 1 teaspoon coarsely ground black pepper all over roast and press into sides.

 • Place roast in crockpot and cook on low for 6 hours or until done to your preference.